 - Test Users: Test users (the test's consumers, or simply 'users'), are individuals who have specific assessment information needs related to their functions and roles in education systems.
 Different groups of users rely on test-based data for fulfilling their own specific needs.
-As clear in Tables 1-2, students and teachers have needs primarily at the classroom level; in contrast, school/school system leaders and policy-makers have other, specific interests and needs at upper levels of the education system.
-Note that different users want to make different inferences based on a given test's scores or score aggregates. - Inferences: "Inferences" are the interpretations that users make with assessment results.
+As clear in Tables 1-2, students and teachers have needs primarily at the classroom level; in contrast, school/school system leaders and policy-makers have other, specific interests and needs at upper levels of the education system. - Inferences: "Inferences" are the interpretations that users make with assessment results.
 Test score inferences refer to what the test scores mean, given the domains tested and the population units of interest--such as, students.
 For example, by design, scores from the Common Core math assessments are intended to be meaningful indicators of students' mathematics proficiency levels in a grade.
 The inference here is about how much students learned in a defined curricular domain at their grade level.
 When the same mathematics test scores are aggregated up to the school or school system levels, they are now expected to serve as indicators of schooling outcomes, usually denoting levels of educational quality.
 These are two different inferences from data of the same standardized test, and on two different units of analysis (students versus schools/school systems). - Uses: "Uses" refer to the decisions and actions that stakeholders plan to make with the assessment results, either at the student level or with data aggregated at upper levels.
 Examples in Tables 1-2 show two broad kinds of decisions that school-based stakeholders could make formative and summative.
 Formative decisions are meant for planning, modifying and improving instruction or schooling conditions.
 Summative decisions are meant for making final judgments and frequently, taking consequential actions on students, staff, programs or institutions, such as, deciding whether a student is promoted to the next grade, or whether a school system meets a set performance criterion when evaluated.